emo-bon/hackathon2022/handson_instructions.md

     $ more <filename>

-Notice how the names of the parameters in the YAML configuration file correspond the inputs of the workflow.
+Notice how the names of the parameters in the YAML configuration file correspond to the inputs of the workflow.
 Note also how the prefix names (e.g. `wgs-paired-SRR1620013_1`) of the output files are taken from the orginal input sequence files described in the YAML file through a name variable (e.g. `$(inputs.fastq1.nameroot).

 Finally, in the top-level directory you will find the `hack_wf.cwl` and its `.yml` file which describe a 2-step workflow that we will run